Bodwad

-Bodwad is a small town in Jalgaon district of Maharashtra in India.
+Bodwad is a small town in the Jalgaon district of Maharashtra, India.
 It is the administrative center of the state Maharashtra in Bodwad Taluka.

 Demographics

 According to the 2011 population census, Bodwad has a population of 24,221, of which 12,588 are males and 11,633 are females.
 There are 3,118 children between the ages of 0 and 6, which comprises 12.87% of the population.
 Bodwad is known for Cotton production and corn.